freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/materials.md

 A material typically includes one or more textures that define the color, normals, roughness, metalness and many more parameters on a per-pixel basis.

 > [!note]
-> In Visual Pinball, materials don't include the texture.
+> Contrary to VPE - in Visual Pinball, materials don't include the texture.
 Instead, the texture is applied on a per-object basis.

 ## Physics Materials